lennart-finke/simuwaerm/README.md

 ![screenshot](https://fi-le.net/images/simuwaerm3.png?raw=true)

 If you happen to use a niche operating system, say macOS, please try compiling and send me a funny caption of what happens.
-Or do a pull request, I suppose.
+(To clarify, I love you mac people just as much, I just don't have the hardware to try it out.
+Any help with testing is appreciated!)